Animal Health Technologist

 They should enjoy:

 The following schools offer programs and courses that meet this occupation’s educational requirements.
 Other eligible programs and courses may be available.
 The following schools offer programs or courses that are related to this occupation but are not required to enter the field.
-For a broad list of programs and courses that may be related to this occupation try searching using keywords.
+To expand or narrow your program options, visit Post-Secondary Programs and start your search with:

 Animal health technologists provide primary support to veterinarians by caring for animals, and assisting in the care and treatment of companion and livestock animal health disorders.